.

 ADDENDUM: Sadly, although Carr was a heroic fighter pilot, it was later discovered that the story above was a fabrication when Carr himself admitted several times that most of the exciting parts of this story were a work of fiction.
 Carr was not shot down and on the run when he came upon the FW -- it was a planned transfer of a captured FW 190 from Linz AD, which was already occupied by the British.
 The event occurred on May 8th, after combat operations had already halted.
 It was nothing more than a massive embellishment.

 On April 2nd, 1945, First Lieutenant Carr was leading a flight of three on a reconnaissance mission near Schweinfurt, Germany, when he spotted 60 German fighters flying above them.
-Despite the enemy altitude advantage and being outnumbered, Carr led his flight to commence an attack that culminated with the downing a total of 15 enemy aircraft.
+Despite the enemy's altitude advantage and being outnumbered, Carr led his flight to commence an attack that culminated with the downing of 15 enemy aircraft.
 Carr claimed down two Fw190s, three Me109s and a damaged sixth fighter.

-This brave undertaking made Bruce W Carr the last ace in a day in the European Theater during the second world war.
+This brave undertaking made Bruce W Carr the last ace in a day in the European Theater during the Second World War.
 Second Lieutenant Bruce W Carr was awarded the Distinguished Service Cross for his actions on that day.

 .